-1. Reading Response.
-Every student is required to submit a reaction paper on the assigned readings for one of the weekly class topics (beginning September 23rd).
-Your reading response should speak to some of the main themes and issues raised in the readings but is NOT intended to be a summary.
-This is an opportunity for you to demonstrate your grasp of the material, your creativity, and your critical thinking skills.
+1. Two Reading Responses.
+Every student is required to submit separate reaction papers on the assigned readings (excluding the case studies) for two topics (beginning September $22^{nd}$ - see Course Schedule and Required Readings below for the assigned readings for each topic).
+Each reading response should be as close to 1,000 words as possible.
+Your reading responses should speak to some of the main themes and issues raised in the readings but are NOT intended to be summaries.
+They are a chance for you to demonstrate your grasp of the material, your creativity, and your critical thinking skills.
 You are encouraged to reflect on any ideas or approaches that you agree or disagree with, to develop an argument that ties some or all the readings together, and/or incorporate your own personal experiences.
 Examples are strongly encouraged, but they need to be well connected to the assigned readings.
-Reading responses should be as close to two single-spaced pages as possible.